 Unregulated compounds are classified as compounds not part of mandatory water quality testing required by the EPA.
-However, the EPA is continually examining compounds for their effects on humans and has established health advisories while they continue these studies.
-Marana has conducted voluntary sampling for the group of compound called Perfluoroalkyl Substances (PFAs) and 1,4-Dioxane.
-Currently, two PFAs have an EPA Health Advisory.
-The PFA compounds of PFOA and PFOS have a combined health advisory of 70 ppt.
-The health advisory for 1,4-Dioxane is 0.35 ppb.
-For more information, please visit our website at www.MaranaAZ.gov/water-quality or call (520) 382-2595.
+However, the EPAis continually examining compounds for their effects on humans and has established Health Advisories (HA) while they continue these studies.
+Marana has conducted voluntary sampling for the group of compounds called Perfluoroalkyl Substances (PFAS) and 1,4-Dioxane.
+In 2022, the PFA compounds of PFOA and PFOS had a combined HA of 70 ppt and a HA for 1,4-Dioxane of 0.35 ppb.
+Health Advisory limits for PFAS have changed and proposed MCLs will be coming out soon.
+For more information, please visit our website at www.MaranaAZ.gov/water-quality or call (520) 382-2523.